 Again, I always go back to the point of Google and YouTube being your best friends.
 There are tons of videos online comparing the two and analyzing the differences.

 Study for the test that you’re taking.
 Look up those things and just really be prepared for the test you’re about to take.

-TUN: How many times would you advise students to take these tests?
+How many times would you advise students to take the SAT or the ACT?
 Should they perhaps take both?
 Is that an option?

 That’s largely because of what we talked about before.
 I’ve had students go into the test thinking they were going to like one better because of the way it’s presented and then they really just like the other one better.
 I’ve had students who go and take both and are like, “I’m never doing that one again.
 I’m only going to do this one over.”